teamradish/TRTwitchPlaysBot/README.md

 - Flexible "console" infrastructure - change inputs, add new inputs, or even add a new console with a different set of inputs, on the fly.
 - Twitch Plays quality-of-life enhancements - macros, game logs, user silencing (without timeout/ban), stop all ongoing inputs, and switch consoles readily.
 - Pluggable virtual controller architecture - add your own virtual controller implementation to support more platforms.
 - Modular - TRBot is separated into parts, allowing those parts to be used as libraries.
-The core application, `TRBot.Main`, functions this way.
 - Commands - Interact with and manipulate TRBot through commands entered as text.
-Commands can be simple, such as [`SayCommand`](./TRBot/TRBot.Commands/Commands/SayCommand.cs), or more complex, such as [`AddInputCommand`](./TRBot/TRBot.Commands/Commands/AddInputCommand.cs).
-You can even [add your own commands](./Wiki/Custom-Commands.md) while TRBot is running.
+[Add your own commands](./Wiki/Custom-Commands.md) to extend TRBot's capabilities, even **while** it's running!
 - SQLite database containing all data and settings, including access levels, commands, virtual controller count, and more.
 Data changes are immediately reflected in TRBot.
 - Sleep prevention - prevent games and consoles from going to sleep with a periodic input and interval of your choosing.
 - Reset prevention - forbid players from hitting button combos to reset the game.